felipesere/lightblog/posts/first_post.md

 date: 2014-9-23
 ---

-# I am not a fan of homoiconism
+This is some random text I am just making up